 Baptism as Covenant and New Creation

-A biblical-theological account of baptism as covenant sign, participation in Christ, passage through judgment, and entrance into new creation.
+A canonical-theological account of baptism as covenant sign, participation in Christ, passage through judgment, and entrance into new creation.

 Introduction